HannaAikas/bank-tech-test/README.md

 # Bank Tech Test
-* Purpose: Tech test completed in 1 full day using Ruby.
+* Purpose: Tech test completed in 1 day using Ruby.
 Aim to demonstrate good TDD process and application of OO principles.
-* Current status of project: Working on set-up.
+* Current status of project: Acceptance criteria / user requirements met (see below for details)
-* To be completed next: Work through user requirements using TDD; Refactor (check e.g. SRP, encapsulation, tests); Check acceptance criteria met; Add tests for edge cases; Seek feedback e.g. should user receive confirmation messages after each interaction.
+* To be completed next: Refactor; Add tests for edge cases; Consider splitting out a controller (e.g. app.rb) vs leaving current structure; Seek feedback e.g. should user receive confirmation messages after each interaction.
+* Notes - to be considered for Refactor: Check linter & test coverage, remove any methods no longer required, SRP (small classes, small methods), mocking in tests, split of feature vs. unit tests, test behaviour

 ## Instructions - How to Test the App
 * Clone this repo onto your computer.